 5 In the same hour fingers of a man's hand came forth and wrote over against the candlestick upon the plaster of the wall of the king's palace.
 And the king saw the part of the hand that wrote.
-6 Then the king's countenance was changed and his thoughts troubled him, so that the joints of his loins were loosed and his knees smote one against another.
+6 Then the king's countenance was changed and his thoughts troubled him, and the joints of his loins were loosened and his knees smote one against another.
 7 The king cried aloud to bring in the astrologers, the Chaldeans, and the soothsayers.
-And the king spoke and said to the wise men of Babylon, "Whoever reads this writing and shows me its interpretation, shall be clothed with scarlet and have a chain of gold about his neck, and shall be the third ruler in the kingdom."
+And the king spoke and said to the wise men of Babylon, "Whoever reads this writing and shows me its interpretation shall be clothed with scarlet, have a chain of gold around his neck, and shall be the third ruler in the kingdom."
 8 Then all the king's wise men came in, but they could not read the writing, nor make known to the king its interpretation.
 9 Then the king Belshazzar was greatly troubled and his countenance was changed in him, and his lords were astonished.

 25 "And this is the writing that was written: 'MENE, MENE, TEKEL, UPHARSIN.'
 26 This is the interpretation of the thing: 'MENE': God has numbered your kingdom, and finished it; 27 'TEKEL': you are weighed in the balances, and are found lacking; 28 'PERES': your kingdom is divided, and given to the Medes and Persians."

-29 Then Belshazzar commanded, and they clothed Daniel with scarlet, put a chain of gold about his neck, and made a proclamation concerning him, that he should be the third ruler in the kingdom.
+29 Then Belshazzar commanded, and they clothed Daniel with scarlet, put a chain of gold around his neck, and made a proclamation concerning him that he should be the third ruler in the kingdom.

 30 In that night Belshazzar the king of the Chaldeans was slain.
 31 And Darius the Median took the kingdom, being about sixty-two years old.